 Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com

 The Facilities at Rarotonga Airport

-Rarotonga Airport might be a small airport but it has all the basic facilities that you would expect from an international airport.
-Note that facilities are only available when there are flights scheduled.
+Rarotonga Airport may be a small airport, but it offers all the basic facilities you would expect from an international airport.
+Please note that facilities are only available when flights are scheduled.
 Some of the facilities and amenities of Rarotonga Airport include:

-Food and beverage – Food is available to purchase from the Ka Kite Cafe stand outside of the check-in area, the Are Kai Cafe between the domestic terminal and international arrivals, and from Reefside Rarotonga in the international departure lounge.
+Food and Beverage – Food is available for purchase from the Ka Kite Cafe stand located outside the check-in area, the Arekai Cafe situated between the domestic terminal and international arrivals, and from Reefside Rarotonga in the international departure lounge.

-Shopping – Duty-free shopping is available in the international departure lounge once passed through security.
+Shopping – Duty-free shopping is available in the international departure lounge after passing through security.
 There is also one liquor duty-free store in the arrivals hall before passing through customs – see The Guide to Duty-Free Shopping.

 Lounges – Rarotonga Airport has a domestic departure lounge and an international departure lounge.
 Air New Zealand also operates a Koru Lounge for international departures.

-Airport shuttle, taxi and accommodation transfers – There are kiosks outside of the international arrivals area where you can catch your airport transfer – see the 8 Best Airport Transfers in Rarotonga.
+Airport shuttle, taxi, and accommodation transfers – There are kiosks located outside the international arrivals area where you can arrange your airport transfer – see the 8 Best Airport Transfers in Rarotonga.

 Baggage Storage – Air Rarotonga offers baggage storage for domestic flight passengers.
 Lockers are also available.
-The Islander Hotel across the road offers baggage storage even for non-guests.
+The Islander Hotel, located across the road, offers baggage storage services even to non-guests.

-ATM – There is a Bank of the South Pacific ATM located just outside of the international arrivals area.
+ATM – A Bank of the South Pacific ATM is located just outside the international arrivals area.

-Toilets – Toilets, including disabled access toilets, are also available at Rarotonga Airport.
+Toilets – Toilets, including accessible toilets for people with disabilities, are also available at Rarotonga Airport.

-Learn more about where these facilities are located and what to expect on arrival via an international flight using our guide, Arriving at Rarotonga Airport, Cook Islands: A Step-by-Step Guide.
+Discover the location of these facilities and what to expect upon arrival via an international flight with our comprehensive guide, Arriving at Rarotonga Airport, Cook Islands: A Step-by-Step Guide.

+Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com